borntofrappe/game-development/Practice/Chrome Dino/README.md

 State stack to manage the game.
 Global values for the dinosaur, ground coordinates and score

 State machine to manage the dinosaur and its possible states.

+## ShoPping LiSt

+- graphics | reduce the size of the cloud and increase the brightness of its color; reduce the size of the cacti

+- sounds | jumping, stopping soundbyte